HenkVanAsselt/barcode_generator_scanner_tester/readme.md

 ## Requirements

-This project is writting in Python3 and makes use of
+This project is writting in Python3 and makes use of PySide6 for the GUI